ripp3rdoc/Bug-Hunting-Domains/README.md

-# A repository to collect BBP and VDP program domains
+# Bug Bounty Domains

-Platfroms:
+This repository is a collection of domains of BBPs and VDPs on these platforms:
 * HackerOne
 * BugCrowd
 * Intigriti